-(3) Create a device-free zone/time.
-This is a more 'normal' suggestion, but it's a hard one.
-Most of us are so tied to our devices it's hard for us to commit to this.
-But just try it as an experiment.
-Try one night where everyone - no exceptions! - puts their devices away after dinner and does something creative and playful together.
+This is a hard one, with our 24-hour communication expectations and habits.
+So try it as an experiment.
+Pick one night where everyone - no exceptions! - puts their devices away after dinner and does something creative and playful together.
 Or reads quietly.
 Or creates a funny-looking device-free zone sign together.
-When your kids see you practicing what you preach and finding a healthy balance with technology, that is the most powerful teacher of all.

 Hold an official family meeting in which you discuss the pros and cons of media in your household.
 Really dig into the conversation and try not to have pre-conceived ideas.
 You'll learn something, no doubt.
 And when you drop the I-know-best and embrace we're-exploring-this-together stance your child will also engage differently in the conversation.

 Try playing a game.
 Something like 'What else can this be used for?', in which you go around brainstorming novel uses for your technology (e.g. a seat warmer! a robotic hand!, a walkie-talkie for aliens!).
 When you can be playful with the raw materials of the conversation (both the emotions and the pros/cons list), you set a stage for a much richer, calmer, more interesting and productive conversation.

 (3) Create a family contract.

 After having some quality conversations on the topic (see above), you are much better situated to come up with an agreement within your family.
 Let the initial conversations breathe.
 Let there be laughter.
 Let their be tears.